 Seller shall not, directly or through connections with other entities, transmit, sell, or deliver electric energy generated at the Facility in interstate commerce; and

+Seller shall open, and shall keep open, all electrical connections controlled by it that are necessary to prevent transmission of electric energy generated at the Facility in interstate commerce; and

+(iii) Seller shall not for any period covered in the Production Term, as such may be extended, sell, transfer, exchange or otherwise dispose of any Renewable Energy or otherwise enter into any agreements to do the same other than withPurchaser, it being the intent of the parties that Purchaser shall be the sole and exclusive purchaser of all Renewable Energy generated by the Facility during the Production Term.

-Seller shall open, and shall keep open, all electrical connections controlled by it that are necessary to prevent transmission of electric energy generated at the Facility in interstate commerce.Nothing in this Section 3.04 precludes the use of connections for the transmission of electric energy in interstate commerce (i) under bona fide emergencies under Section 202(d) of the Federal Power Act or (ii) if such transmission in interstate commerce occurs because of the orders of the Federal Energy Regulatory Commission, applicable to Purchaser, under Sections 210, 211, and 212 of the Federal Power Act requiring the establishment, maintenance, modification, or use of any connections that are involved.
-If Seller violates any of its obligations under Section 3.04(a), then Purchaser may, in addition to any other remedies it may have, suspend its obligation to accept deliveries of RECs and electric energy from Seller.
+Nothing in this Section 3.04 precludes the use of connections for the transmission of electric energy in interstate commerce (i) under bona fide emergencies under Section 202(d) of the Federal Power Act or (ii) if such transmission in interstate commerce occurs because of the orders of the Federal Energy Regulatory Commission, applicable to Purchaser, under Sections 210, 211, and 212 of the Federal Power Act requiring the establishment, maintenance, modification, or use of any connections that are involved.
+If Seller violates any of its obligations under Section 3.04(a), then Purchaser may, in addition to any other remedies it may have, suspend its obligation to accept and pay for deliveries of RECs and electric energy from Seller.

 It is impossible or very difficult to measure in money the damages that would accrue due to any breach of the representations and warranties made in this Section 3.04, or any failure in the performance of any of the obligations contained in this Section 3.04 and, for that reason, among others, the Parties agree that Purchaser is entitled to specific performance of this Section 3.04, besides any other remedies that may exist.
 Seller waives any claim or defense that an adequate remedy at law exists, if Purchaser institutes any proceedings to enforce any provision of this Section 3.04.